 Special considerations Describe alternatives under specific conditions.
-For example, outcome gleaned.
+For example,

+Companion documents If there are education materials, assessment forms, or training outcome gleaned.
 The table must be clear and concise.

 Evidence table Include a table of research literature used with the level of evidence.